Running a successful experiential marketing campaign takes planning and processes, as well as preparing for the unexpected.

 No other type of campaign is as involving or exciting as an experiential marketing activation because it takes place in the real world and directly engages with customers.
 When dealing with real world situations anything can happen, from a festival being cancelled to staff illnesses, so all eventualities need to be planned for and contingencies put in place.

-Before live, it’s vital to do a mock set up of the activation (if appropriate) and make final checks on all aspects to iron out any last-minute glitches.
+Before live, it’s vital for experiential marketing agencies to do a mock set up of the activation (if appropriate) and make final checks on all aspects to iron out any last-minute glitches.
 Be ready to act on any problems as soon as the campaign’s live so they can be dealt with quickly and effectively.
 The account management team should carry out ongoing monitoring of the activation to ensure it runs smoothly, looking for ways it can be improved.

 Initiatives need to be in place to assess the success of the campaign, from measuring footfall to interactions to social media posts generated.
 This should be based on the goals of the campaign and designed to assess whether they’re being met.
 The activation can then be tweaked while it is live, if necessary.